Arekkusuva/jira-nvim/README.md

 ## 📋 To-dos

-- [ ] Fix error model in jira client
+- [x] Use specific version of Jira API
-- [ ] Use specific version of Jira API
+- [x] Fix error model in jira client
 - [ ] Add issue detailed view with description and comments
 - [ ] Ability to edit issue description
 - [ ] Ability to add and edit comments